Leaving a Legacy | Your Beautiful Gift to the World

 Visual arts are unique in their creation because they aren’t made through a group think process. – Barney Davey

 You may have a difference of opinion from me about the role of visual arts as both a legacy and as a meaningful gift to the future.
 Feel free to offer your comments.
 In thinking of you and your potential legacy and your contributions to the future, I commend this quote to you:

 Nothing great can be accomplished without enthusiasm. – Ralph Waldo Emerson

 Enthusiasm Trumps Perfection

 Da Vinci told us art is never finished, only abandoned.
 I think it is better to get the work out there and get on with the next piece rather than hide behind just a few more finishing touches.
-If you have talent and work with enthusiasm, it is going to be evident in your work.
+If you have the talent and work with enthusiasm, it is going to be evident in your work.
 Buyers see and feel the spirit you put into your art.
 You can overwork a piece.
 Too many finishing touches won’t improve sales or likeability of your art.

 Creating Legacy through Intention

-I think there is intent.
+I think there is the intent.
 Wayne Dyer has an excellent PBS Special and book called The Power of Intention.
 If you have time now, I recommend it to you to watch.
 It’s free.
 Below is the entire presentation.
 Otherwise, bookmark this post and make a date and time to get back.
 Either way, you will be glad you took the time to watch.